orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/README.md

 5. _nodes_sim_liquid.py_ - simulates the behavior of the files _liquid.py_ which are running on the other Rapsberry Pi devices within the system.
 <br />

-Feel free to have a read of my report on the project, if you have a moment(!).
+Feel free to have a read of my report on the project if you have a moment (or a few!).
 It covers the background to the project, the development process and all the nitty-gritty design details:

 [EPQ Report.docx](https://github.com/orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/files/8435207/EPQ.Report.Final.docx)